Mike Pompeo flies to Germany as first stop on Europe trip | DW | 30.05.2019

 Germany, alongside other European Union members, has voiced opposition and disapproval of Trump's escalating war of words and sanctions with Iran after he unilaterally withdrew from the Iran nuclear deal.

-The US appeared headed towards an increasingly violent trajectory with Iran, but in recent weeks Trump has distanced himself from his more hawkish advisors and sought a slightly more conciliatory position with Iran.
+The US appeared to be headed on an increasingly violent trajectory with Iran, but in recent weeks Trump has distanced himself from his more hawkish advisors and sought a slightly more conciliatory position with Iran.

 Switzerland handles US interests in Iran, given an absence of diplomatic relations between the two nations, and the topic will likely be on the agenda when in the mountainous state.

-In Germany, he will likely be discussing US plants to withdraw from Afghanistan, US opposition to Huawei involvement in 5G infrastructure, and Iran.
+In Germany, he will probably discuss US plans to withdraw from Afghanistan, US opposition to Huawei involvement in 5G infrastructure, and Iran.
 He will be joined by Trump for his visit to the UK.

 aw/rc (AFP, dpa, AP)